 Relevancy- How is the need for the project demonstrated?
 Is the approach informed by the community?

 How do you define artistic excellence?

 The arts are central to the project and the proposal reflects an informed understanding of the particular art form(s) being implemented.
 The criteria for the selection of artist and/or artwork is clearly defined and documented.
-Please refer to Animating Democracy's Aesthetic Perspectives, for a detailed explanation of how aesthetics will be considered in relationship to proposed projects: http://www.animatingdemocracy.org/sites/default/files/pictures/AestPersp/pdfs/Aesthetics%20Short%20Take.pdf.
+Please refer to Animating Democracy's Aesthetic Perspectives: Attributes for Excellence in Arts for Change, for a detailed explanation of how aesthetics will be considered in relationship to proposed projects: http://www.animatingdemocracy.org/sites/default/files/pictures/AestPersp/pdfs/Aesthetics%20Short%20Take.pdf.